All Episodes

 And she lied about the Clinton Foundation.

-She sold it.
+She sold out.

-No, so half the people, half the individuals that actually got to see her, more than half, 55%, if you believe the Associated Press, which I'm sure is a liberal you cite often.
+No, so half the people, half the individuals that actually got to see her, more than half, 55%, if you believe the Associated Press, which I'm sure as a liberal you cite often, 55%, according to their analysis, of individuals that met her as Secretary of State were donors or pledge money.

-Michael Steele, who beat the crap out of her for that.
+Michael Steele, who beat the crap out of her for that?

 So she did sell access.

-Now can we talk about Donald Trump's foundation?
+Now, can we talk about Donald Trump's foundation?

 That's my next question.